 Final Takeaway

-“No Internet, Secured” means Wi-Fi is fine; the path beyond it is not.
+A no secured internet message confirms the wireless connection is active while the upstream internet path remains unavailable or restricted.
 Fixing it is about checking the upstream link, DNS, and policy enforcement, in that order.
 When this message appears often, it’s a visibility or resilience problem—not a password problem.